shelleyolivia/learn-tutorials/near/cross-contract-calls.md

 Now let's test it out!

-In Gitpod_:_
+In Gitpod:

 * click **Terminal** &gt;&gt; **New Terminal**

-In the new tab that opens at the bottom of GitpodÈ

-* type `yarn jest` in the command prompt
+In the new tab that opens at the bottom of Gitpod, type `yarn jest` in the command prompt.

 You should see a successful test that looks something like this:

 ![Cross contract call Jest test](https://docs.near.org/docs/assets/cross-contract-call-jest-test.png)

-> Remember when we took a note that the 'Contract Called' and the 'Contract Signer' were the same in the test environment?
-> Notice that they are different now!
+Remember when we took a note that the 'Contract Called' and the 'Contract Signer' were the same in the test environment?
+Notice that they are different now!
 Can you figure out what this means?

 # Conclusion